jianghaizhi/DELL-Alienware-Aurora-R7-macOS/README.md

 # Installation

 1. Following the general installation tutorial to install macOS.
+(Note that, you may need to update the EFI/clover in your USB installer to the latest version, and copy paste all of my EFI files, then try to install MacOS.
+The default EFI/clover version created by UniBeast is a bit old.)

 2. Install the bluetooth drive for DW1830 (BrcmPatchRAM) Copy kexts in directory bluetooth to /System/Library/Exetensions